What is gorder?

 $ cargo add gorder

-Next, import the crate into your Rust code:
+Next, include the crate into your Rust code:

 #![allow(unused)]